12pm – 9pm SATURDAY 7TH APRIL 2018

 Welcome to the festival

-The annual Melbourne Didgeridoo and Cultural Festival is a family friendly, not-for-profit event to explore and celebrate Aboriginal culture and one of the oldest wind instruments on the planet – the yidaki (didgeridoo).
+The annual Melbourne Didgeridoo and Cultural Festival is a family friendly, not-for-profit event to explore and celebrate Aboriginal culture and an iconic instrument – the didgeridoo.

 The festival showcases the didgeridoo and Aboriginal culture through music, song, dance, art and storytelling.
 Players and musicians from both indigenous and non-indigenous communities come together to celebrate this unique Australian instrument.